 While brick-and-mortar stores offer many advantages, creating an online presence to complement your offline retail can help you grow your brand and offer additional value.

-This is particularly relevant in times when your brick-and-mortar store must close due to unforeseen circumstances.
+This is particularly relevant in times when your brick-and-mortar store has to close due to unforeseen circumstances.
 In times like these, an ecommerce solution becomes essential to your bottom line.

 For this reason, even when the bells on your brick-and-mortar’s door are jingling, it’s still smart to have an online store as part of an overall omnichannel strategy.
 After all, research shows that your potential customers are spending more time shopping online.
-According to data from Statista, online sales in the U.S. are expected to reach $476 billion by 2024.
+In 2020, the sales of retail ecommerce increased by 29.1% in Central and Eastern Europe and 26.3% in Western European countries.

 If you’re interested in launching an online store, we’re here to help.